Arksine/moonraker/docs/configuration.md

 trusted_clients:
  192.168.1.30
  192.168.1.0/24
+ my-printer.lan
-#   A list of newline separated ip addresses and/or ip ranges that are
+#   A list of newline separated ip addresses, ip ranges, or fully qualified
-#   trusted.
-Trusted clients are given full access to the API.
-Both IPv4
+#   domain names that are trusted.
+Trusted clients are given full access to
-#   and IPv6 addresses and ranges are supported.
-Ranges must be expressed
+#   the API.
+Both IPv4 and IPv6 addresses and ranges are supported.
+Ranges
-#   in CIDR notation (see http://ip.sb/cidr for more info).
-For example, an
+#   must be expressed in CIDR notation (see http://ip.sb/cidr for more info).
-#   entry of 192.168.1.0/24 will authorize IPs in the range of 192.168.1.1 -
+#   For example, an entry of 192.168.1.0/24 will authorize IPs in the range of
-#   192.168.1.254.
-Note that when specifying IPv4 ranges the last segment
+#   192.168.1.1 - 192.168.1.254.
+Note that when specifying IPv4 ranges the
-#   of the ip address must be 0.
-The default is no clients or ranges are
+#   last segment of the ip address must be 0.
+The default is no clients are
 #   trusted.
 cors_domains:
   http://klipper-printer.local